Installing the right tools and monitoring cybersecurity performance doesn’t guarantee security. In fact, it’s barely half the story.

 - Offer rewards for examples of cyberawareness and positively reinforce secure behaviours.

-Repetition is crucial to learning, and the more ingrained your cybersecurity messages are in your team, the much more likely they are likely to act on them when confronted with ‘urgent’ emails or pop-ups.
+Repetition is crucial to learning, and the more ingrained your cybersecurity messages are in your team, the much more likely they are to act on them when confronted with ‘urgent’ emails or pop-ups.
 If you want cybersecurity to be important, the people at the top of the business need to constantly stress its importance – whether that’s a simple as posters on the wall, or more codified like monthly ‘cyber’ meetings.

 What kind of culture do you want?